Litigation Skill Combined With 35 Years Of Business Experience

 During the probate process, occasionally, someone will begin a proceeding to claim a will is not valid.
 This is referred to as a will contest.
 This is a civil litigation proceeding wherein the proponent of a will must defend the challenger to prove the will is valid under the law.

 Whether simply probating a will or challenging a will, Kuebler and Associates, PLLC is prepared to help during this very difficult time.
-You can reach our Chatanooga office at 423-822-5915 or contact us online.
+You can reach our Chattanooga office at 423-822-5915 or contact us online.